netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 institutional landing page).
 A URI counts as resolved when the final response is `200`, is `text/html`, and the landing page advertises the original URI back to the user (raw or HTML-entity-escaped) – which matters precisely because we landed on a different, redirected URL.
-Dereferencing is throttled (≤ 4 concurrent), with no retries: a broken URI is one tick in a ratio.
+Dereferencing is throttled (≤ 4 concurrent).

+ARK/Handle resolution traverses a multi-hop global chain (`n2t.net → arks.org →
+institutional host → landing page`), so a single slow or briefly rate-limited hop must not be mistaken for a broken PID.
+Outcomes are therefore split in two:

+- **definitive** – a `4xx` such as `404`/`410`, a non-HTML body, or a `200` page
+  that does not advertise its URI: a genuine, dataset-attributable defect.
+Counted against the ratio and [enumerated](#failed-samples) with its reason.
+- **transient** – a timeout, network error, or `429`/`5xx` (per-request budget 15 s): a blip in the resolver chain, not a property of the dataset.
+Retried with exponential backoff (2 extra attempts); if still failing the URI is **excluded from the sample entirely** – neither counted as a non-resolution nor persisted.
+  When *every* sampled URI is transiently unreachable, nothing is emitted and the next run retries, rather than reporting a misleading `0/0`.

+So a network blip during a crawl can no longer report a healthy dataset as partially broken.

 The measurements hang off the namespace’s `void:subset` node (not the dataset, unlike IIIF), so the whole persistent-identifier story is reachable in